-- A. The qualifying date of the 2023 Promotional Selection Process shall be: September 30, 2023. - B. In accordance with 6B DCMR 871.1:
+A. The qualifying date of the 2023 Promotional Selection Process shall be: September 30, 2023.

+B. In accordance with 6B DCMR 871.1:

-In order to participate in the 2023 Sergeant to Lieutenant Promotional Selection Process, members shall meet the following qualifications:
+In order to participate in the 2023 Officer to Sergeant Promotional Selection Process, members shall meet the following qualifications:

-- A sergeant applying for the lieutenant selection process shall have a minimum of two (2) years of continuous service as a sergeant in the Metropolitan Police Department, as of the qualifying date of the selection process; - Is serving in the rank of sergeant as of the qualifying date of the selection process; and - Achieved an annual performance rating of "Successful Performer" in the rating period prior to the selection process (Fiscal Year 2022).
+- An officer applying for the sergeant selection process shall have a minimum of four (4) years of cumulative service, continuous or intermittent, as an officer in the Metropolitan Police Department, as of the qualifying date of the selection process; - Achieved an annual performance rating of "Successful Performer" in the rating period prior to the selection process (Fiscal Year 2022).